As Europe needs workers, Syrians face push to return – DW – 12/16/2024

 Jobless rate high for multiple reasons

-As of September 2024, approximately 287,000 Syrians were employed in Germany, a report by the IAB published Friday (December 13) revealed.
-Their average employment rate has fallen, as large numbers arrived more recently and are still in the early phase of the integration process.
+As of September 2024, approximately 287,000 Syrians were employed in Germany, a report by the IAB published on December 13 revealed.
+Their average employment rate has fallen as large numbers arrived more recently and are still in the early phase of the integration process.

 The longer refugees remain in Germany, however, the more likely they are to find a job.
 IAB found that around 61% of Syrian refugees were employed seven years after their arrival.